mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

 Where Does The Code Go?
 -----------------------

 All of your code, regardless of its type, should go in the Script Editor.
-To open the script editor press-and-hold the Alt key on your keyboard, and then tap the R key (:kbd:`Alt-r`).
+To open the script editor press-and-hold the Alt key on your keyboard, and then tap the R key (:kbd:`Alt+R`).
 Alternatively, you can go to the Tools Menu -> Script editor.

 Below is a screen shot of the mIRC Script Editor: